smassy/sysdev/RoadMap.md

 - [Not Started] Finish Categories/Suppliers/Units views if necessary; add edit/delete icons?
 Check validation.
 (A/S)
 - [Done, Testing] Basic Item Add view (SM)
 - [Not Started] Full Item Add View and validation (A)
-- [Not Started] Skeleton Item List view with sorting AKA dashboard (SM)
+- [Done, Testing] Skeleton Item List view with sorting AKA dashboard (SM)
 - [Not Started] Save sorting preference via cookie or web storage and ensure it is carried over.
 (A)
 - [Not Started] Full dashboard design (A)
 - [Not Started] Categories open/close on dashboard via jQuery (A)